hydrosIII/docker-informix/README.md

 docker-informix
 ===================

-Debian/Ubuntu based docker container with IBM Informix Dynamic Server.
+Debian/Ubuntu installer script for Debian/ubuntu based systems.

 The Informix Database Server is offered in a number of editions, including free developer editions, editions for small and mid-sized business, and editions supporting the complete feature set and designed to be used in support of the largest enterprise applications.
-If you are confused which version of Inforix choose use [Informix feature description](http://www.ibm.com/developerworks/data/library/techarticle/dm-0801doe/index.html#table).
+If you are confused which version of Informix choose use [Informix feature description](http://www.ibm.com/developerworks/data/library/techarticle/dm-0801doe/index.html#table).

 Informix is generally considered to be optimized for environments with very low or no database administration, including use as an embedded database.
 It has a long track record of supporting very high transaction rates